-Material terms and conditions regarding the non-brokered private placements, the senior secured credit facility, the Working Capital Facility and the equipment finance lease facility are included in the Liquidity and Capital Resources section of this MD&A.
+Material terms and conditions regarding the non-brokered private placements, the senior secured credit facility, the Working Capital Facility and the equipment finance lease facility are included in the Liquidity and Capital Resources section of this MD&A. The Company was in compliance or has received waivers for externally imposed debt covenants relating to its debt facilities and lease obligations as at June 30, 2018.

-Construction of the Moss Mine was completed during the quarter.
-The capital cost estimate contained within the feasibility study was US\$33,008,960 which assumed a mine life of five years, of which, only the Moss Mine reserves would be mined and the pit footprint would be restricted to the Company's patented land.
+Construction of the Moss Mine was completed during the third fiscal quarter.
+Capital cost estimates contained within the feasibility study was US\$33,008,960 which assumed a mine life of five years, of which, only the Moss Mine reserves would be mined and the pit footprint would be restricted to the Company's patented land.

-During the course of the construction of the Moss Mine the Company made certain value added construction decisions with the expectation the mine life would be extended to 10 ten years, as disclosed in the PEA released on October 9, 2017, the surrounding resources not included in the feasibility reserves would be mined and the resulting pit footprint would be extended to the Company's unpatented claims.
+During the course of the construction of the Moss Mine the Company made certain value added construction decisions with the expectation the mine life would be extended to 10 ten years, as disclosed in the PEA released on November 22, 2017, and the surrounding resources not included in the feasibility study reserves would be mined and the resulting pit footprint would be extended to the Company's unpatented claims.
 Value added decisions made in this context included: increasing the size and durability of the crushing circuit, adding additional diesel generators to accommodate the change in crusher specifications, pouring concrete as foundations for the crushing circuit to accommodate the change in crusher specifications and extended mine life, designing the power distribution to accommodate hookup to a powerline connected to the power grid and associated engineering costs.